apache/servicecomb-pack/saga-demo/tcc-spring-demo/README.md

 # Booking Demo
-This demo simulates a booking application including three services:
+This demo simulates a ordering application including three services:
-* booking
+* ordering
-* car
+* inventory
-* hotel
+* payment

 ## Prerequisites
 You will need: